 Can't wait to get started?
 Jump to the Getting Started section.
 FeaturesVisual Studio Code Commands

 Multiple Source Language Files and FoldersYou can configure multiple files and folders containing the source text to be translated.
 The translation service will attempt to translate all supported file types in these source folders.
-Being able to translate multiple source folder is very handy for projects like mono-repos that need to manage translated content in many places.
-Source folders would normally only contain files you intend to translate but there is one useful exception - See TypeScript i18n file translation below.
+Being able to translate multiple source folders is very handy for projects like mono-repos that need to manage translated content in many places.
+Source folders would normally only contain files you intend to translate but there is one useful exception - See TypeScript and JavaScript i18n file translation below.
 Example

 |